henrym11106/CSGO-autoexec/README.md

 settings defined here should only be set within the file as they apply on launch, overriding the in-game settings menu.

-the "Crosshairs" file also has some launch options at the end. some commands may prevent launch on some systems.
+the "Crosshairs" file also has some launch options at the end. some #commands may prevent game launch on some systems.

-the "splat---.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace or rename the old file. whatever file in the "videos" folder is named "splat.webm" will be used as the counter background.
+the "splat___.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace or rename the old file. whatever file in the "videos" folder is named "splat.webm" will be used as the counter background.
 I use the blank one.

-"ara.cfg" and "dma.cfg" are Arms Race Aim and Death Match Aim, set to run on a Yesber-made aim map. add to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg and run "exec dma" or "exec ara".
+"ara.cfg" and "dma.cfg" are Arms Race Aim & Death Match Aim, set to run on a Yesber-made aim map. add to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg and run "exec dma" or "exec ara".
-"dma2.cfg" changes some rules for bot practice. change as needed and exec after map load.
+"dma2.cfg" kicks all bots and changes some rules for bot practice. adjust as needed and exec after map load. add bots as desired.

-for best results on this aim map, kick all bots then add enemy bots as desired.
+for best bot practice experience, kick all bots then add enemy bots as desired.

-"hl2exec.cfg" is my basic config for older Source games.
+"hl2exec.cfg" is my base config for older Source games.

-glhf
+# glhf